tiffanyu419/MIPS/README.md

 2. Convert MIPS assembly code to binary instructions
 3. Save desired constants in memory
 4. Save series of instructions in instruction memory

+processor: the main code that integrates all the parts of processor